brigittesullivan/w30-final-lhl-project/Modelling_Process.md

 # Modelling Process

 Purpose:
 The purpose of this document is to log all details of each model run during the modelling phase of this project.
-Including  exploration and refinement of models to improve results to be able to methodically replicate any model attempted.
+Including  exploration and refinement of models to improve results to be able to replicate any model attempted.

 # Baselines:
 ## Prophet - Data Log